oloBion/Retip/README.md

 ## Introduction

-Retip is an R package for predicting Retention Time (RT) for small molecules in a high pressure liquid chromatography (HPLC) Mass Spectrometry analysis.
+**Retip** is a tool for predicting Retention Time (RT) for small molecules in a high pressure liquid chromatography (HPLC) Mass Spectrometry analysis, available as both an [**R package**](https://github.com/olobion/Retip/tree/master) and a [**Python package**](https://github.com/oloBion/pyRetip/tree/master).
 Retention time calculation can be useful in identifying unknowns and removing false positive annotations.
 It uses five different machine learning algorithms to built a stable, accurate and fast RT prediction model:

-- Random Forest: a decision tree algorithms
+-   **Random Forest:** a decision tree algorithms.
-- BRNN: Bayesian Regularized Neural Network
+-   **BRNN:** Bayesian Regularized Neural Network.
-- XGBoost: an extreme Gradient Boosting for tree algorithms
+-   **XGBoost:** an extreme Gradient Boosting for tree algorithms.
-- lightGBM: a gradient boosting framework that uses tree based learning algorithms.
+-   **lightGBM:** a gradient boosting framework that uses tree based learning algorithms.
-- Keras: a high-level neural networks API for Tensorflow
+-   **Keras:** a high-level neural networks API for Tensorflow.
+-   **H2O autoML:** an automatic machine learning tool.

-Retip also includes useful biochemical databases like: BMDB, ChEBI, DrugBank, ECMDB, FooDB, HMDB, KNApSAcK, PlantCyc, SMPDB, T3DB, UNPD, YMDB and STOFF.
+**Retip** also includes useful biochemical databases like: HMDB, KNApSAcK, ChEBI, DrugBank, SMPDB, YMDB, T3DB, FooDB, NANPDB, STOFF, BMDB, LipidMAPS, Urine, Saliva, Feces, ECMDB, CSF, Serum, PubChem.1, PlantCyc, UNPD, BLEXP, NPA and COCONUT.

 ## Get started

-To use Retip, an user needs to prepare a compound retention time library in the format below.
-The input file needs compound Name, InChiKey, SMILES code and experimental retention time information for each compound.
-The input must be an MS Excel file.
-Retip will use this input file to build a the model and will predict retention times for other biochemical databases or an input query list of compounds.
+To use **Retip**, you need to prepare a compound retention time library in the format below.
+The input file needs compound **Name**, **InChIKey**, **SMILES** code and experimental **retention time** information for each compound.
+The input must be an MS Excel file. **Retip** will use this input file to build a the model and will predict retention times for other biochemical databases or an input query list of compounds.
 It is suggested that the file has at least 300 compounds to build a good retention time prediction model.

-Input file view :
+Input file view:

 | NAME                                         | InChIKey                    | SMILES                          | RT       |
 |----------------------------------------------|-----------------------------|---------------------------------|----------|